AlanSmithey/element-queries/README.md

 ## How-to-use:

-* Concatenate script with your other files, and run it after initial page loaded.
+* Concatenate script with your other files, and run it after page was loaded.
 * Add class **col** (or set more appropriated name) to containers of each module.
 * Now you can change styles of modules with simple set of parent **[data-media=mob|pad|dsc|dscx]** selectors:
   * **mob** - width lower then or equal **639** pixels